-CIHS values its affordability and accessibility to students seeking to study consciousness, psychology, subtle sciences, comparative religion and philosophy.
-Currently, CIHS is in the process of WASC accreditation which has improved CIHS functioning across the board, but it has also come with an increase in administrative costs.
+CIHS values its affordability and accessibility to students seeking to study consciousness, psychology, subtle sciences, Integral Noetic Sciences.
 With approval from the Board of Directors, CIHS may apply tuition increases between 3% to 5% on a yearly basis.

 CIHS accepts payments in the form of credit cards, cash in person, and checks.